storyarchive/storyarchive/README.md

 ---

-A project deticated to creating a alternative to FanFiction.net, Archive of Our Own, and Wattpad.
+A project dedicated to creating a alternative to FanFiction.net, Archive of Our Own, and Wattpad.

 ## Table Of Contents
   * [Building](#building)